 There were no other persons with responsibility for planning, directing and controlling the activities of the Fund, directly or indirectly during the year (2018: nil).

-There were no units held in the Montgomery Global Fund by the Responsible Entity and by Directors and their respective related parties (2018: nil).
+There were no units held in the Montaka Global Access Fund by the Responsible Entity and by Directors and their respective related parties (2018: nil).

 Key management personnel are paid by Fundhost Limited.
 Payments made from the Fund to Fundhost Limited do not include any amounts attributable to the compensation of key management personnel.

-The Fund has not made, guaranteed or secured, directly or indirectly, any loans to the key management personnel or their personally related entities at any time during the reporting year.
-There were no post-employment benefits paid to a director or key personnel of the Responsible Entity.
+The Fund has not made, guaranteed or secured, directly or indirectly, any loans to the key management personnel or their personally related entities at any time during the reporting year (2018: nil).

+There are no post-employment benefits paid to a director or key management personnel of the Responsible Entity (2018: nil).